jenkinsci/js-modules/FAQs.md

 GUI using the same techniques and technologies as before (server-side, Jelly etc).

 ### What is the difference between a "module" and a "bundle"?
 A "bundle" is a single JavaScript file that contains 1 or more [CommonJS] "modules".

+[CommonJS] modules employ a synchronous module loading pattern via synchronous `require` statements.
+This works fine in a server type environment (ala NodeJS), but things get a bit weird and messy in the browser if these modules need to be asynchronously loaded from the remote server (see [Why AMD?], as described on by [RequireJS]).

+A JavaScript "bundle" allows us to use [CommonJS] code __*and synchronous coding patterns*__ in the browser, while still maintaining the cleaner synchronous module loading of pure `require` statements.
+It does this by "bundling" all the [CommonJS] modules associated with a top level "entry" module into a single JavaScript file that can be loaded "all at once" by the browser.
+The fact that all associated [CommonJS] modules are loaded at the same time means that all [CommonJS] `require` statements can be resolved synchronously, meaning we can avoid AMD style ugliness.
+This is something we feel is very important with respect to having long-term maintainable code.

 We use [Browserify] to handle the creation of these bundles.
 It handles the process of making sure all the module `require` calls are resolvable within the "bundle" i.e. that the bundle has everything it needs to execute properly.

 ### Do we really need bundles?
 In theory "no", but bundles provide 2 big benefits (and probably more):